 Tips and Testimonials from an Essential Oil User

 Did you know that in the December 2007 issue of Domino Magazine, Joshua Onysko, founder and alchemist of an organic body-care company, mentioned that Young Living's geranium essential oil as "one of the top eco-centric ways to look and feel fabulous in 2008!"?

 When used as a calming scrub, Onysko says, "The best essential oil by far is geranium.
-The scent, sweet and pungent, goes right to the frontal lobe, relieving tension and stress."
+The scent, sweet and pungent, relieves stress."